CHIMNEY SWIFT CHIMNEY RESTORATION FUND

 Section 2.
 Property information

-Specify whether you (the applicant) are the owner of the property on which the structure to be repaired is located.
+Specify whether you (the applicant) own the property on which the structure is located.
 If you are not the owner, please provide the owner’s full name, address, daytime telephone number and email address.
-You will also need to provide a letter from the owner giving you permission to act on their behalf.
+You must also provide a letter from the owner authorizing you to act on their behalf.

-As the location of the structure to be repaired may differ from that of the address of the applicant or property owner, provide the address at which the structure is located, as well as the geographic coordinates (latitude and longitude; you can access this information by using Google Maps or a GPS).
+As the structure’s location may differ from that of the applicant or property owner, provide the address of the structure and its geographic coordinates (latitude and longitude; you can obtain this information by using Google Maps or a GPS device).

-Choose the category that best represents the type of building on which the structure to be repaired is located:
+Choose the category that best represents the type of building on which the structure is located:

 Section 3.
 Use of the structure by Chimney Swifts

-If you are unsure about how to answer the questions in this section, please contact Véronique Connolly at chimneyswiftfund @ birdscanada.org.
+If you are unsure about how to answer the questions in this section, please email the Fund Coordinator, Gwendolyn Clark, at gclark@birdscanada.org.

-If known, specify whether the structure to be repaired has been used by Chimney Swifts as a nest site or roost, or both.
-You can indicate in the comment box potential signs of occupancy, such as a nest found when the chimney was swept in fall, soot-coloured feathers, white egg or eggshell, or carcass of a chick or adult in the fireplace or at the bottom of the chimney.
+If known, specify whether the structure has been used by Chimney Swifts as a nest site, roost, or both.
+You can indicate in the comment box potential signs of occupancy found at the site during an inspection or routine maintenance, such as a nest, soot-coloured feathers, white eggs or eggshell fragments, or a carcass of a chick or adult in the fireplace or at the bottom of the chimney.

-If known, indicate whether the use of the structure by Chimney Swifts has been monitored through a regional/provincial initiative (e.g., Birds Canada’s SwiftWatch, the Canadian Wildlife Serice’s Quebec Chimney Swift Roost Survey) and if so, which one.
+If known, indicate whether the use of the structure by Chimney Swifts has been monitored through a regional/provincial initiative (e.g., Birds Canada’s SwiftWatch, the Canadian Wildlife Service’s Québec Chimney Swift Roost Survey) and if so, which one.

 Section 4.
 Project Description

 The project description should explain how the repair work will preserve the structure.
 Briefly describe the proposed repair work, listing each step involved and the approximate start and completion dates.
-Also indicate whether your structure is located in an urban, suburban or rural environment, and if you know of other similar structures in the same neighbourhood that are used by Chimney Swifts.
+Also indicate whether your structure is located in an urban, suburban or rural environment.
 Specify if the repair work is urgent (e.g., for safety reasons) or if it could be postponed to next year.

 Section 5.
 Project cost

-Provide a detailed breakdown of the estimated total project cost, these can include, but are not limited to:
+Provide a detailed breakdown of the estimated total project cost.
+Eligible expenses include, but are not limited to:

-You will need to submit a copy of the estimate you received for the work.
+You must submit a copy of the estimate you received for the work.
 If you asked for several estimates, please include all of them, but indicate the company that you will be using.

 Indicate the amount requested for the project.
 The maximum amount requested cannot exceed 50% of the total anticipated project costs and must have a 1:1 cash match (see Eligible restoration projects above).

-Provide the amount of the matching funds secured to complete the project and specify their source (e.g., personal sources, additional grants from municipal or provincial government, or a conservation group).
+Provide the amount of the matching funds secured to complete the project and specify their source (e.g., personal sources, additional grants from municipal or provincial governments, or a conservation group).

 Additional documents